-- · Maximising achievement
+- Maximising achievement

 - Collaborating to share best practice

-- · Challenging and supporting each other
+- Challenging and supporting each other

 - Being forward thinking and outward looking

 - Creating opportunities to improve the quality of provision

 - Equipping learners to reason and think creatively

-We are keen to continue to grow the Trust in future years.
-We will promote our school ethos and support mechanisms to other schools whilst the founding schools become embedded within the Trust.
-We plan to expand to include other schools when we have the financial and educational capacity to do so.
+We are keen to continue to grow the Trust in future years within the Exeter area.
+We will promote our school ethos and support mechanisms to other schools and continue to work in partnership with schools across the city.